What are Liberal Arts?

 Liberalism, by contrast, is founded upon the claim that every individual has the right to live a free life.
 Thus, each individual should not be subject to the arbitrary rule of another and must give their consent to be governed.
 This foundation leads to such rights as freedom of the individual, freedom of association, freedom of speech, participation in elections, etc. The liberal arts can contribute to or inspire a free society, but they are not partisan to any political party or ideology.

 What does liberal arts mean today?
 It represents the belief that education can be inspiring and fulfilling, and that learning does not occur passively, from a lecturing professor to a listening student.
-True teaching and learning means that professor and student – both adult individuals – familiarize themselves and analyse theories and problems together, in particular those theories and problems that concern how we interact with each other socially, politically, culturally, etc. Some of the very best thinkers in the past have reflected upon such problems with great skill and insight.
-Their most pressing contribution may be in teaching us how to think with greater clarity, discernment and judgment.
-Many thinkers, from Plato onwards, deal with perennial questions: how to live our lives, how to contribute to the common good or how to avoid evil in its many forms.
+True teaching and learning means that professor and student – both adult individuals – familiarize themselves and analyze theories and problems together, in particular those theories and problems that concern how we interact with each other socially, politically, culturally, and so on.
+Some of the very best thinkers in the past have reflected upon such problems with great skill and insight.
+Their most pressing contribution may be in teaching us how to think with greater clarity, discernment, and judgment.
+Many thinkers, from Plato onwards, deal with perennial questions: how to live our lives, how to contribute to the common good, or how to avoid evil in its many forms.

 There is a belief that modern technology and science – progressing at a dizzying pace – will enable us to understand and solve the pressing problems of today.
 This is an illusion, never clearer than now, at the beginning of the 21st century.
-Global problems with respect to the environment, political and religious strife, poverty or ethnic tension will not be solved, if at all, with technical gadgets, faster computers or genetic manipulation.
+Global problems with respect to the environment, political and religious strife, poverty, or ethnic tension will not be solved with technical gadgets, faster computers, or genetic manipulation.